agneknie/com4520DarwinProject/Paragraph External Context/README.md

+Code external to the project, used for paragraph level context inference gathering.

-Demo
+## Demo

 Please download pretrained weights beforehand.

-Requirements
+## Requirements

 python 3.6

 To install all requirements, run pip install -r requirements.txt

-Data Format
+### Data Format

 The code assumes the input text is in a json-formatted file with the following keys: